 Jobs on the stage, 2023 – present

 The project aims to inform the wider public, college students, high school students, apprentices, teachers, unemployed people, NEETs about professions by experiencing them.
 It involves comedians helping the public to experience this setting and share their feedback.
 Two main sectors are selected: Industry and care.
-All of Centre Val De Loire’s partners in the field of education, guidance and economics are involved.
+All of Centre-Val de Loire’s partners in the field of education, guidance and economics are involved.
 More information is available here.